MamaiTheCoder/To-Do-List-REST-API--Civic-Voices-/README.md

 - 401 Unauthorized: Missing or invalid JWT token.

 ### Get All Todos
-URL: /api/v1/tasks/by/:userId'
-Method: GET
+#### GET /api/v1/tasks/by/:userId'
-Description: Get a list of all the todos for the authenticated user.
+- Description: Get a list of all the todos for the authenticated user.
-Authorization: Bearer token in postman
+- Authorization: Bearer token in postman
-Response Example:
+- Response Example:
-json
 ```
 [
 	{